 Grandparent visitation rights and the visitation rights of other non-parents did not exist more than 40 years ago.
-Visitation rights, until recently, only applied to a child's parents.
-Today, however, every state has created statutes to govern the visitation rights of grandparents and certain other non-parents, such as foster parents, caregivers or stepparents.
-These visitation laws grant grandparents and these non-parents the legal right to visit a child.
+Visitation rights and child custody, until recently, only applied to a child's parents.
+Today, however, every state has created statutes to govern the visitation rights of grandparents.
+These laws may also include other non-parents, such as foster parents, caregivers, or stepparents.

 The U.S. Supreme Court Ruling on Grandparent Visitation Rights